antmicro/kenning/docs/source/kenning-development.md

 * The information regarding inputs and outputs can be collected with the `self.load_io_specification` method, present in all classes.
 * The information about the input format to use is delivered in the `self.inputtype` field - it is updated automatically by the function consulting the best supported format for previous and current block.
 * If the I/O metadata is affected by the current block, it needs to be updated and saved along with the compiled model using the `self.save_io_specification` method.
+* When the input type is different than the ones defined in `self.inputtype`, `converter_registry` is used to find a suitable [ModelConverter](kenning.core.converter.ModelConverter).
+It is possible that intermediate formats will be needed during a conversion.

 ### Using the implemented block